MohamedAzizBenHaha/nuageup-test/README.md

 ```
 4. Repeat the same process, but this time with an **any-pod.yaml (https://github.com/MohamedAzizBenHaha/nuageup-test/blob/main/test/any-pod.yaml)**

-⚠️**This time, the connection should fail, or timeout, as the network policy is blocking access.
+**This time, the connection should fail, or timeout, as the network policy is blocking access.
 Only pods with the designated label "role: friend" are allowed to communicate with the nuageup application pods.**

 ## Troubleshooting
 Refer to the Jenkins logs for any errors during the build or deployment process.